brain injury claims

 Contact our Brain Injury Solicitors today

-With offices in Wrexham, Colwyn Bay, Rhyl, Shotton (Deeside) and Ellesmere Port, PSR are a leading practice of Personal Injury Solicitors in Wales and Injury Solicitors in Cheshire.
+With offices in Wrexham, Colwyn Bay, Rhyl, Shotton (Deeside) and Ellesmere Port, PSR are a leading practice of Serious Injury Solicitors in Wales and Injury Solicitors in Cheshire.
 We regularly act for clients on brain injury claims across North Wales, Cheshire, Liverpool and Merseyside.

 As a recognised injury claims specialist we can support your needs wherever you live in Wales, England & Northern Ireland.
 You can contact us safe in the knowledge that one of our expert personal injury lawyers will take care of everything for you on a No Win No Fee basis allowing you to carry on with your life whilst we proceed with your legal case.